CrunchyData/postgres-operator-client/testing/kuttl/e2e/backup/README.md

 * Trigger a backup through the CLI with multiple flags
 * Check the command on the backup pod -- it should have multiple options

-(5) 08-09
+(5) 08
-* Trigger a backup through the CLI with no flags
+* Call the backup CLI with no flags
-* Check the command on the backup pod -- it should have multiple options (the last set)
+* Check the annotation on the cluster
+* No backup occurs

-(6) 10-12
+(6) 10-11
 * Update the spec through KUTTL, changing the ownership of that field
-* Trigger a backup through the CLI with different flags
+* Call the backup CLI with different flags, and see a conflict
-* Check the command on the backup pod -- it should have the different flags TODO(benjaminjb): is this truly the behavior we want?